Category

 末永幸歩さん

-During my graduate school years, I spent considerable time working with children in art workshops.
-I also served as a consultant for a children's craft program for three years.
+During my graduate school years, I spent a lot of time working with children in art workshops.
+I also served as a supervisor for a children's craft program for three years.
 Through this, I encountered the creative works of children from all over Japan and observed their creative processes, gaining many valuable perspectives.
-However, the most significant influence comes from my direct interaction with my own child.
+However, the most significant influence comes from my direct interactions with my own child.
 I deeply feel that there are things only a parent can understand, things felt as one with the child.
-This experience forms the foundation of my writing.
+This book is written based on those experiences.

 When all of us stand before this vast, flat world and our sensibilities open up, won't Ms. Suenaga's work naturally connect to the "six artworks born in the 20th century"?
 At that moment, I feel we'll find ourselves murmuring, "Another dot in history has connected."